What are the AIA’s requirements for continuing education?

 I’d like to join the AIA.
 Can I belong to the national chapter only and not a state or local chapter?

 No. The AIA is a three-tier organization (national, state, and local), and members pay dues at all three levels.
 Per our bylaws, members must belong to all tiers of membership.

 How much does it cost to join the AIA?

 The AIA is a three-tier organization (national, state, and local), and members pay dues at all three levels.
 Each chapter determines its own dues, so rates vary.
 Your chapter location is determined by your zip code.
-For your chapter’s rates, please contact us at 800-242-3837, option 2.
+To estimate your membership dues, click here.

 I just joined the AIA.
 When will I receive my new member card, certification, and lapel pin?